drauger-os-development/steam-login-session/README.md

 NEWS
 ----
+* *Version 14 - Add Steam Deck-based BPM

+* *Version 13 - Translated from BASH to Python for better performance and fix some bugs

 * *Version 12 - Forked from original dev due to lack of updates* <br/>
 steam-login-session is a fork of steam-session.
 To view the original source code,